Wendy Hui Kyong Chun: Work and influence

 Chun's work has both set and questioned the terms of theory and criticism in new and digital media studies.

 In 2004, she co-edited Old Media, New Media: A History and Theory Reader with Thomas Keenan.
 Chun's introduction to the book is skeptical of the phrase "new media" and the emerging area of study it named, starting in the early 1990s.
-In "On Software, or the Persistence of Visual Knowledge" (2005), Chun links the emergence of software to shifts in labor that replaced the feminized function of the "computer" in science labs with the electronic computer.
+In the essay "On Software, or the Persistence of Visual Knowledge" in The visual culture reader, Chun links the emergence of software to shifts in labor that replaced the feminized function of the "computer" in science labs with the electronic computer.
 In the 1940s, early computers such as the ENIAC were largely programmed by women, under the direction of primarily male managers.
-As programming was professionalized, this work, that had been viewed as clerical, "sought to become an engineering and academic field in its own right" (32).
+As programming was professionalized, this work, that had been viewed as clerical, "sought to become an engineering and academic field in its own right".
 The professionalization of programming grew as successive layers of code distanced programmers from machine language, eventually allowing for software to exist separate from the programmer as a commodity that could travel between machines.
 Women's work as the first computer programmers was, by contrast, closer to the physical machine, and potentially more difficult.

-Chun's first book, Control and Freedom: Power and Paranoia in the Age of Fiber Optics (2006) deconstructs the promises by which the early Internet, "one of the most compromising media to date" (144), was sold as an empowering technology of freedom.
+Chun's first book, Control and Freedom: Power and Paranoia in the Age of Fiber Optics (2006) deconstructs the promises by which the early Internet, "one of the most compromising media to date" (p.
+144), was sold as an empowering technology of freedom.
 Control and Freedom: Power and Paranoia in the Age of Fiber Optics (2006) explores how freedom has become inextricable from control and how this conflation undermines the democratic potential of the Internet.
 Chun's work uses different approaches to analyze the relationship between control and freedom, those include, the freedom that the internet enables contrasted with the paranoia and control the technology can have over us, the link between software and networks, and societies expectations of technology.
 The book draws on a wide variety of texts—U.S. Court decisions on cyberporn, hardware specifications, software interfaces, cyberpunk novels—to examine how digital technologies remap forms of social control and produce new experiences of race and sexuality.